rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 $ D=sum^n_"i=1" n_i/N_i $

 where $n_i$ is the number of cycles at stress level $i$, and $N_i$ is the number of cycles to failure at that level.
-Miner's law provides a practical way to condense a lifetime's worth of damage into an accelerated lab test, but it does assume that each cycle contributes independently to failure.
+Miner's law provides a practical way to condense a lifetime's worth of damage into an accelerated lab test, however it does assume that each cycle contributes independently to failure.
 Real materials sometimes deviate due to load sequence effects or nonlinear damage accumulation, a limitation explored in more advanced research @Palmgren1924 @miner1945cumulative.

 === Basquin's Law
 Basquin’s law describes the relationship between the amplitude of cyclic stress and the number of cycles to failure, especially important for high-cycle fatigue scenarios.
 It is typically given as a power law,